Guam national football team: Building the football structure (2012–present)

 Gary White became Guam's manager in 2012 and called-up players of Guamanian origin based in the United States like Ryan Guy and A. J. DeLaGarza to improve the level of his team.
 In the 2013 EAFF East Asian Cup, Matao managed to advance past the first round by beating Northern Marianas (3–1) and Macao (3–0).
 Guam then participated in the 2012 Philippine Peace Cup, replacing Hong Kong, losing against Philippines (1–0) and Chinese Taipei (2–0) but beat Macao (3–0) in its final group game to finish third.
 Guam advanced to the second qualifying stage of both the 2015 and 2017 EAFF Championship finishing third and fourth respectively and failing to advance the final competition.

 In 2018 FIFA World Cup qualification, Guam beat Turkmenistan (1–0) and India (2–1), finishing fourth in their group and qualifying for the 2019 Asian Cup third round qualifiers, although Guam withdrew before the draw took place.
 Guam then failed to progress past the first qualifying round for the 2019 EAFF Championship.

-During the 2022 World Cup qualifiers, Guam beat Bhutan 5–1 over two legs but lost all eight of their second round matches and finished bottom of their group, scoring two goals and conceding 32.
+During the 2022 FIFA World Cup qualifiers, Guam beat Bhutan 5–1 over two legs but lost all eight of their second round matches and finished bottom of their group, scoring two goals and conceding 32.

-After nearly not playing an international match for a year, Guam participated in the first round of the 2026 FIFA World Cup qualification against Singapore, where they would ultimately lose 3–1 on aggregate.
+After nearly not playing an international match for a year, Guam participated in the first round of the 2026 FIFA World Cup qualification against Singapore, where they would ultimately lost 3–1 on aggregate.

-Nickname
+During the 2025 EAFF E-1 Football Championship preliminary, Guam won their first match against Macau on 14 December 2024 in a 2–1 win, its the first time they won against different opponents aside from Northern Mariana Islands.

+2026 FIFA Series

+The men's competition of the 2026 FIFA Series was split into nine different sections hosted across eight countries.
+In November 2025, FIFA announced that Puerto Rico would host one such section in Bayamón, in which Guam, the U.S. Virgin Islands and American Samoa would also compete.
+The Puerto Rican section of the tournament was held in a four-match format (semi-finals, third-place match and final) in late March 2026.
+Guam finished third in the section after losing to hosts Puerto Rico in its semi-final but defeating American Samoa in the third-place match.

+Team image

+Nicknames

 Until 2011, the nickname of the Guamanian selection was Chamorros, in reference to the local population of Guam.
 When Gary White took charge of Guam, the team has changed their nickname to Matao, referring to highest social class in ancient Chamorro society in the Chamorro language.
 White also promoted the use of the Guam pledge before each match of the selection, referred to as the Inifresi.